You'll Like The 2011 Ford Flex If...

-If you need a vehicle that can tow more than 4,500 pounds, the Flex takes a back seat to its larger, V8-powered siblings, the Explorer and Expedition.
-Functionally, the Flex's third-row seat is not as roomy or easy to reach as the Chevrolet Traverse's.
+If you need a vehicle that can tow more than 4,500 pounds, the Ford Flex takes a back seat to its larger, V8-powered siblings, the Explorer and Expedition.
+Functionally, the Flex's third-row seat is not as roomy or easy to access as that of the Chevrolet Traverse.

-Here is where the 2009 Ford Flex really shines over the competition.
-From its innovative interior features, including an available center-console refrigerator and massive four-panel Vista skylight, to the high quality look and feel of its interior parts, the Flex excites the senses.
+The interior is where the 2011 Ford Flex really shines over the competition.
+From its innovative features, including an available center-console refrigerator and massive four-panel Vista skylight, to the high-quality look and feel of its interior parts, the Flex excites the senses.
 Ford's extensive use of interior lighting adds a rich ambience at night and is complemented by such lavish details as the diamond sew pattern on the Limited trim's leather seats.
 Accommodations for front and second-row passengers are quite generous, but the third-row seat is short on legroom and the second and third-row seatbacks are a bit low, requiring taller passengers to fully extend the head restraints.
 Available power-adjustable pedals help any size driver feel comfortable behind the wheel.
 And, when not carrying human cargo, the Flex's front-passenger, second and third-row seats can be folded flat to create a massive level load floor.

 The Flex's ability to maneuver through tight turns is matched only by its well-mannered ride and hushed interior.
 Despite its boxy SUV appearance, the Flex is surprisingly nimble, providing quick turn-in response with little sway or body roll.
 At highway speeds, the Flex slices through the air impervious to the commotion its boxy shape should be causing.
 A generous helping of laminated glass keeps wind and road noise at bay, and the superb front seats never left us feeling fatigued or unsupported.
 Running the Flex through a few simulated emergency maneuvers proved Ford's AdvanceTrac stability and traction control system more than capable of keeping the Flex under control, and although we were not able to test it, the optional all-wheel drive is sure to add peace of mind when encountering slippery road conditions.

-The 2009 front-wheel drive Ford Flex SE has a Manufacturer's Suggested Retail Price (MSRP) starting around $29,000, while the SEL starts closer to $33,000 and the all-wheel-drive version is past the $34,500 mark; a fully-loaded Limited tops out around $45,000.
+The 2011 front-wheel-drive Ford Flex SE has a Manufacturer's Suggested Retail Price (MSRP) starting around $30,000, while the SEL starts closer to $32,500 and the all-wheel-drive version is past the $34,000 mark; a fully-loaded Limited or Titanium trim with the EcoBoost V6 tops out just over $50,000.
 The Flex's pricing is in line with competitors such as the Chevrolet Traverse and Honda Pilot, but slightly higher than a comparably-equipped Hyundai Veracruz.
 To make your best deal, be sure to check the Fair Purchase Price, which shows the typical Flex transaction prices being paid in your area.
-As for resale value, Kelley Blue Book expects the Flex to hold a good portion of its original purchase price, surpassing the Hyundai Veracruz and Honda Pilot and equal to that of the Chevrolet Traverse.
+As for resale value, Kelley Blue Book expects the Flex to hold a good portion of its original purchase price, surpassing the Hyundai Veracruz, on par with the Chevrolet Traverse, but falling slightly behind the Honda Pilot.

-The Flex comes in three trim levels: SE, SEL and Limited.
-Standard equipment includes Ford's keypad keyless entry, a six-way power driver's seat, front and rear air conditioning, an MP3-compatible CD player and a leather-wrapped steering wheel with controls for cruise control and audio.
-Moving up the top-of-the-line Limited trim brings heated front seats, a 10-way power driver's seat with memory, Sony Premium audio with Ford SYNC communications system, leather interior, a power rear liftgate, dual-zone automatic climate control and 19-inch polished aluminum wheels.
+The Flex comes in four trim levels: SE, SEL, Titanium and Limited.
+Standard equipment includes Ford's keypad keyless entry, a six-way power driver's seat, tilt/telescopic steering wheel, Reverse Sensing System, fog lamps, Easy Fuel capless fuel system, front and rear air conditioning, an MP3-compatible CD player and a leather-wrapped steering wheel with controls for cruise control and audio.
+Moving up to the top-of-the-line Limited and Titanium trims brings heated front seats, a 10-way power driver's seat with memory, Sony Premium audio with Ford SYNC communications system, voice-activated navigation, leather interior, a power rear liftgate, power folding third-row seat, dual-zone automatic climate control and 19-inch polished aluminum wheels (20-inch on the Titanium trim).
 Standard safety equipment on all models includes three-row side-curtain airbags and AdvanceTrac electronic stability and traction control with Roll Stability Control.

-Options vary by trim and include a voice-activated navigation system, rear backup camera, power rear liftgate, heated second-row seats with power Autofold mode, second-row captain's-chair seating with rear-console refrigerator, four-panel Vista roof, all-wheel drive, a contrasting painted top, remote start and a rear-seat DVD entertainment system.
+Options for the Ford Flex vary by trim and include a 355-horsepower EcoBoost V6 (SEL and Limited), rear backup camera, power rear liftgate, heated second-row seats with power Autofold mode, second-row captain's-chair seating with rear-console refrigerator, four-panel Vista roof, all-wheel drive, a contrasting painted top, remote start, a rear-seat DVD entertainment system and Park Assist active parallel parking aid.

-The ideal option for long trips with the kids, the rear-console refrigerator can hold up to seven 12-ounce cans.
-And, with a low of 23 degrees Fahrenheit, it can double as a mini ice cream cart.
+The ideal option for long trips with the kids, the Ford Flex's rear-console refrigerator can hold up to seven 12-ounce cans.
+And, with a low of 23-degrees Fahrenheit, it can double as a mini ice cream cart.

 SYNC Communications System